 The massive hunting effort that reduced North Atlantic right whale populations dramatically in the early 1900’s combined with present-day threats of ship strikes and entanglements in fishing gear, work together to threaten this species’ continued existence.
 The entire North Atlantic right whale population is teetering on the brink of extinction with an alarmingly accelerated decline in recent years.
-Approximately 400 individuals remain, and less than a quarter of them are breeding females.
+Around 356 individuals remain, with around 70 breeding females left in the population.
 Every single death increases the urgency with which we must act if these beautiful animals are to have a future.
 The smaller this population gets, the more difficult it becomes for it to recover.
 At some point, if trends continue, recovery will simply be impossible.

 The two greatest threats to North Atlantic right whales are entanglements in fishing gear and collisions with ships.
 In 2019, researchers looked at the causes of 70 North Atlantic right whale deaths recorded between 2003 and 2018 in the U.S. and Canada.
 Where the cause of death could be determined, nearly 90% died as a direct result of fishing gear entanglements or ship strikes.
 The U.S. and Canadian governments must act swiftly to halt this catastrophic downturn.
 If nothing changes, we could see the first large whale go extinct in the Atlantic Ocean in centuries.
 Protections have worked in the past, but recent deaths make it clear that more needs to be done.